dssg/hitchhikers-guide/tech-tutorials/softwaresetup/README.md

 2. If you have a working Python installation, but you don't have `jupyter notebook`, [install jupyter](https://jupyter.readthedocs.io/en/latest/install.html).

 3. Make sure you have the following packages installed.
 If you use Anaconda, most of them will already be included.
 Simply call `conda install <packagename>`.
 Outside of conda, you might want to use `pip` to install packages instead.
+(Linux users might need to install the packages `libfreetype6-dev` and `libpng-dev` before installing the packages below.)
 You'll need:
   *   pandas
   *   matplotlib
   *   scikit-learn